-Lee Bul transforms Hayward Gallery into a spectacular dream-like landscape featuring monstrous bodies, futuristic cyborgs, glittering mirrored environments and an exquisitely surreal monumental foil Zeppelin.
+Lee Bul transformed Hayward Gallery into a spectacular dream-like landscape featuring monstrous bodies, futuristic cyborgs, glittering mirrored environments and an exquisitely surreal monumental foil Zeppelin.

 For the past three decades, Lee Bul has drawn on diverse sources that include science fiction, visionary architecture and personal experience, whilst making use of deliberately clashing materials that range from silk and mother of pearl to fibreglass and silicone.
 At the core of her most recent work is an investigation into landscape, which for the artist includes the intimate landscape of the body, ideal or fictional landscapes and the physical world that surrounds us.

-This exhibition coincides with Hayward Gallery’s 50th Anniversary in July.
-In her ambitious site-specific installation Weep into stones (2017–18), Lee Bul responds to both the fabric of the Hayward and its radical design by draping the gallery in a shimmering curtain of fine steel wire, crystal and glass.
+This exhibition coincided with Hayward Gallery’s 50th Anniversary in July.
+In her ambitious site-specific installation Weep into stones (2017–18), Lee Bul responded to both the fabric of the Hayward and its radical design by draping the gallery in a shimmering curtain of fine steel wire, crystal and glass.

-The Lee Bul exhibition is generously supported by The Korea Foundation, Swarovski and The Henry Moore Foundation.
+The Lee Bul exhibition was generously supported by The Korea Foundation, Swarovski and The Henry Moore Foundation.

 Born in South Korea in 1964 to leftist parents at odds with the authoritarian government then in power, Lee Bul spent much of her childhood fleeing persecution and moving between temporary homes.
 Often feeling like an outsider in these new environments, she found relief in drawing and in making.

 In 1984, Lee Bul enrolled at Hongik University in Seoul to study sculpture, where she also developed an interest in theatre.
 In 1987, she graduated from art school and founded Museum, a loose collective of artists and musicians.
 She presented her first public performance in 1988 and continued to produce provocative performance works involving her own body for the following decade.